indramanigupta/indramanigupta/README.md

 Hello!
-I’m Indra, a seasoned Java Developer and Architect with over 13.7 years of experience in designing and implementing robust, scalable Java applications.
-With a passion for technology and a knack for solving complex problems, I specialize in Java ecosystems, microservices architecture, and cloud computing.
+I’m Indra, a seasoned Java Developer and Architect with over 14 years of experience in designing and implementing robust, scalable Java applications.
+With a passion for technology and a knack for solving complex problems, I specialize in Java ecosystems, microservices architecture, and cloud computing, Frontend React js, AG-Grid, Angular, HML, CSS.

 </br>
 🔍 What I Do:</br>